 About the Owner & Head Coach

 In 2008, Dave discovered the sport of triathlon, and that passion for helping others was ignited once again.
-After participating in his first tri in 2008, Dave knew very little about the sport, but spent years reading and studying everything he could on the subject.
-After securing his USAT Coaching Certification in 2014, he founded Power2Tri Multisport and has been working successfully with adult athletes ever since.
+After participating in his first triathlon, Dave knew very little about the sport, but spent years reading and studying everything he could on the subject.
+After securing his USAT Coaching Certification in 2012, he founded Power2Tri Multisport and has been working successfully with adult athletes ever since.

 “Nothing is more satisfying than helping someone achieve something they never thought possible,” says Dave.
 “I love the tactical and strategic dimensions of the sport, and helping people achieve or surpass their goals.”

-As a coach, Dave pushes his athletes outside of their comfort zone, but avoids overtraining and injuries while keeping work and personal life balance in check.
-He assesses his athletes' goals, training regimen and all of their life stressors outside of training, and makes adjustments to assure they arrive at the starting line healthy.
+As a coach, Dave pushes his athletes out of their comfort zone, but avoids overtraining and injuries while keeping work and personal life balance in check.
+He assesses his athletes' goals, training regimen and all of their life stressors outside of training, and makes adjustments to assure they arrive at the start line healthy.

 “It’s really important to balance triathlon with other areas of life.